 You’ve likely heard about how important staging is in a market home sale.
 Many real estate agents will tell you that staged homes sell faster and for more money than homes that do not get staged.
 The reason?
 Buyers don’t want to see what it looks like for you to live there, they want to see what it will look like for them to live there.
 A house full of your family photos and memorabilia can make it hard for market buyers to see your house as their home.

 So if you haven’t, consider hiring a home stager as well as a professional photographer.
-They’ll come in a remake the vision of your house to appeal to a wide array of potential Boise buyers.
+They’ll come in a remake the vision of your house to appeal to a wide array of potential Idaho buyers.
 This could mean putting a lot of your furniture and personal items in storage, so consider that cost as well.
 Pro photos will make a huge difference in your home listing as well.

 You Curbed Their Enthusiasm